AWS Connector

 Note: The "External ID" can be customized.
 To determine your own External ID, contact Vulcan Support or your Customer Success Manager at Vulcan.

-6. Upload the ARN file containing the account information in a CSV file.
+6. Upload the account information CSV file.
+Then, click + Add ARN.

-7. Select Regions - For each account, the connector will try to pull data for all selected regions.
+7. Select Regions.
+The connector will try to pull data for each account for all selected regions.

 Service Mapping